Mateis/mateis.github.io/index.md

 # Sex.
 Airplane crash.
 Thank you for your attention.
 I'm Matthijs and I may know something important you do not yet.
-Curious how the world works.
+You are curious how the world works, like me.
 I collect as much durable worldly knowledge as possible in my short stay.
 Winning is when I have the most accurate and actionable map/model representation of the whole (the landscape).
 I do so with [philosophy](/whythis) and [enterprise](/enterprise-index).
 Keep carving long enough at something and [beauty will unfold](https://en.wikipedia.org/wiki/Sculpture).

 <link rel="stylesheet" href="https://assets.sendinblue.com/component/form/61c63ac2f8837041dc7e.css">
 <link rel="stylesheet" href="https://assets.sendinblue.com/component/clickable/74ef9830e6b42f1f3c59.css">